The second best time is today.

 I’ve heard every reason under the sun for why a person feels they can’t have real, deep, authentic connection and community in their lives, and none of them are true.

 Our excuses always seem valid and real.

 People always have reasons why they can’t be real, or be themselves, or create the kind of community they most desire to be a part of.
 And the reasons always seem real.
-Right now you might be saying that since covid, shelter in place, and only seeing people on zoom, that you can’t have or make new deep connections.
-Yes, the virus is real, shelter in place is real, and the way we connec has changed—they all seem like legitimate reasons, but they are not.
+Right now you might be saying that since Covid, shelter in place, and only seeing people on Zoom, that you can’t have or make new deep connections.
+Yes, the virus is real, shelter in place is real, and the way we connect has changed—they all seem like legitimate reasons, but they are not.
 Just like every other reason I’ve heard over the past twenty years.

 Most people want real, deep, authentic connection.

 No matter the age, gender, color, or income bracket of the person, the consistent response I get when they share about their experiences in the spaces I create, is: “…well, you gave us permission to be authentic.”
 My answer to them is always: Great, so give each other permission!
 Not every human wants real deep authentic connection, but there is no type of person who doesn’t want to be deeply connected, ie. the people in my office, the people at corporate, my (whole) family, women, the moms at my kid’s school… More often than not, the person you want more depth of connection with, also wants it with you — and you’re both waiting for the other to give each other permission: permission to be real, to be silly, to share feelings, to laugh at fart jokes, to be honest about what’s hard in your lives, to share joys.